 Easiest Solution for Smaller Aviation Service Providers

 The SMS Pro development team has been working with EASA to integrate SMS Pro with ECCAIRS.
 SMS Pro is ready and now possess the option to generate E5X files compatible with ECCAIRS system.
-This ECCAIRS compatibility functionality is available only with the Professional and Enterprise versions.
+This ECCAIRS compatibility functionality is available only with the Aviation Safety-Quality Assurance Solution version.